Yimtubezinash Woldeamanuel

 Yimtubezinash Woldeamanuel Mulate is an Ethiopian physician and microbiologist researching infectious diseases, hospital-acquired infections, and antimicrobial resistance.
-She is an associate professor of medical microbiology at Addis Ababa University.
+She is a professor of medical microbiology at Addis Ababa University.

 Life

 Woldeamanuel completed a M.Sc. and Ph.D. in medical microbiology and a M.D. at the Addis Ababa University (AAU).
 Woldeamanuel joined the faculty of AAU in 1997.
-She is an associate professor of medical microbiology.
-She heads the department of microbiology, immunology, and parasitology in the school of medicine at AAU.
+She is a professor of medical microbiology.
+She heads the Department of Microbiology, Immunology, and Parasitology in the School of Medicine at AAU.
 Woldeamanuel researches infectious diseases, hospital-acquired infections, antimicrobial resistance and multiple drug resistance.
 She investigates pathogens including MRSA, ESBL, VRE, and MDR-TB.
 Woldeamanuel is a Fellow of the Ethiopian Academy of Sciences.